ganbatte8/gator/README.md

 This prints some information (notably title and description) of the posts stored in the database (previously fetched with `gator agg`), for the feeds followed by the current user.
 The posts are sorted by publication date, most recent first.
 The command prints up to `lim` (an integer) number of posts. `lim` is an optional argument with default value `2`.

+## Program usage in a nutshell
-To summarize the usage of this program: first you register a user if you don't have any, make sure you're logged in as the user you want to be, add a feed with `gator addfeed feedname url`, then follow it with `gator follow url` (you must add the feed before following it),
+First you register a user if you don't have any, make sure you're logged in as the user you want to be, add a feed with `gator addfeed feedname url`, then follow it with `gator follow url` (you must add the feed before following it),